 The brewing time ranges from three to five minutes.
 For a darker roast, five minutes might be too much time; for a light roast, three minutes could be too short.
 A four minute brew time is a safe starting point.

 Add your ground coffee into the preheated carafe.
 Next, add the water slowly and ensure that you saturate all of the grounds.
 Add double the grams of water as there is coffee for the bloom or preinfusion (e.g. 15 grams of coffee, add 30 grams of water).

-Stir gently after 30 seconds, add the rest of the water and position to plunger in the carafe but do not plunge yet!
-Let it steep for 4 minutes then plunge with a delicate and slow motion right down to the bottom.
-Pour your brew into the cup carefully to not agitate the coffee resting at the bottom.
+Stir gently after 30 seconds, add the rest of the water and position the plunger in the carafe.
+Let it steep for four minutes, before plunging with a delicate and slow motion down to the bottom.
+Pour your brew into the cup, taking care not to agitate the coffee resting at the bottom.

 Pour and enjoy.
 Photo: @kedai_rosetta

 – If it’s hard to press the filter down this means the grind is too fine; if it sinks and there is minimal resistance, then it’s too coarse.